Brian Cox – Por Que Precisamos Dos Exploradores

 around the big yellow blob.

-ao redor da grande bolha amarela.
+ao redor do grande ponto amarelo.

 It's about 3.3 billion pounds per year